deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 No need to blush or melt in agony after sending a message anymore!
 Editing and deleting messages is now available in most app stores :)

 How is this possible you might wonder?

-Let us explain it three core pillars about Delta Chat that maybe also help to clarify often occuring misconceptions:
+There are three core pillars about how Delta Chat functions that maybe also help to rectify often occuring misconceptions:

 1. **Delta Chat is not a classic e-mail client.**
    It doesn't show you the content of a mailbox (IMAP) folder.